-Supervisors wishing to hire continuing Colgate students for the summer will need to submit their hiring requests on a Student Employee Change of Status (ECOS) Form
+Supervisors wishing to hire continuing Colgate students for the summer will need to submit their hiring requests on an Employee Change of Status (ECOS) form

 .
 Instructions appear at the top of the form.
 As soon as possible after a student has agreed to work -- and at least a week before